 Monsters also get immunity to fear, and might gives them +50% damage instead of +1d10.

 - Cannot do anything except for attacking, moving, butchering corpses, eating, opening or closing doors, and wielding, unwielding, dropping, or picking up items.

-- Occasionally makes you "pass out" (essentially paralysis) for a few turns after it ends (10% chance, lower with berserk mutation or Trog).
+- Occasionally makes you "pass out" (essentially paralysis) for a few turns after it ends (10% chance, lower with the berserk mutation or Trog).

 - Costs you 600 satiation per use.

 - Cannot trigger if you are Near Starving or worse.

 - Sets your stealth to 0, and causes you to make lots of noise when opening doors (You throw open the door with a bang!).

 The simplest way to get access to berserk is to worship Trog, who grants it to users as an ability once they hit one * of piety.
 This ability costs an additional 200 - 400 satiation per use (bringing the total cost to 800 - 1000), but it never fails and requires no other resources.
-Also, Trog followers receive several divine benefits to all of their berserk rages, regardless of the source; the berserker has a (piety/10)% chance of extending the berserk by 4 - 13 turns each time he kills something, and you receive an additional (piety/1.5)% chance of staying conscious when you would normally pass out.
+Also, Trog's followers receive several divine benefits to all of their berserk rages, regardless of the source; you have a (piety/10)% chance of extending the berserk by 4 - 13 turns each time you kill something, and you receive an additional (piety/1.5)% chance of staying conscious when you would normally pass out.

 Amulet of Rage

 Wearing an amulet of rage (or any randart with the +Rage intrinsic) allows you to go berserk as an ability.
-It's success rate increases with evocation skill (50% with no skill) and costs 2 MP along with the standard satiation cost.
+It's success rate increases with evocation skill (50% with no skill) and costs 2 MP along with the standard hunger cost.